Australia's Rental Crisis

 Homeless On The Streets

-Southport Real Estate Agents report a rise in homelessness on the Gold Coast.
-Fox's also provide property management.
-Affordability is really an issue on the Gold Coast. $2 million dollar units on the beach are doing nothing for the rental crisis.
+Real Estate Agents report a rise in homelessness on the Gold Coast.
+Affordability is really an issue on the Gold Coast. $3 million dollar units on the beach are doing nothing for the rental crisis.
+46% of units were empty [2025] at one relatively new prestigious apartment building near Hedges Ave Broadbeach.

 Inheritocracy